 They usually feature extra-cushioning, anatomical bow support, pressure-relief properties, anti-friction, and blister-guard materials, as well as a good shock absorption capacity.

 Most diabetic shoes by now come with built-in or detachable diabetes-friendly inserts.
-But you can as well wear usual shoes with a supplementary diabetic insole that will get better comfort and defense.
+But you can also wear usual shoes with a supplementary diabetic insole that will get better comfort and defence.

 Why Do Diabetics Need Orthotics?